aspose-words/Aspose.Words-Documentation/cpp/release-notes/release-notes-2023/aspose-words-for-cpp-23-3-release-notes/_index.md

 ### Added public property TextBox.NoTextRotation

-The following public property was added to Aspose.Words.Drawing.TextBox class:
+The following public property was added to the **Aspose.Words.Drawing.TextBox** class:

 {{< highlight cpp >}}
 /// Gets a boolean value indicating either text of the TextBox should not rotate when the shape is rotated.
 ///